 Introduction of basic algebraic properties of groups, rings, and fields, culminating in Galois Theory, with some indication of its uses.
-Prerequisite: MATH 2320 and 3320.
+Prerequisite: A grade of "C" or higher in MATH 2320 and 3320.

 MATH 4385 - Mathematical Probability and Statistics (3)

 Probability theory and mathematical statistics presented at the post-calculus level.
 Topics include probability axioms, random variables, expectations, special discrete and continuous distributions, sampling theory, and data reduction.
 Prerequisite: MATH 3430 with a grade of "C" or higher.